Board of Directors

 Treasurer

-Dave graduated with a BA in Economics from Northwestern University in 1972.
+Dave grew up in Chicago, Illinois and in 1972 graduated BA in Economics from Northwestern University.
 A Carmel Valley resident since 1991, he has extensive experience in management marketing, and sales in diverse organizations.
-His volunteer activities include: past president of Business Networking International Monterey, President of Platinum Networking Organization, Past President of the Monterey Chapter of Porsche Club of America.
-Currently executive advisor of the local Porsche Club of America Monterey Bay Region.
-Dave took over as treasurer of Carmel Valley Historical Society in March 2014.
-He has authored automotive books and videos and owns a product and interior design company.
-Dave is currently an active real estate Broker associate with a David Lyng Real Estate.
+His past volunteer activities include President of Business Networking International Monterey, President of Platinum Networking Organization, and President of the Monterey Chapter of Porsche Club of America.
+He also has authored automotive books and videos.
+Dave currently is an executive advisor of the Monterey Bay Region Porsche Club of America and is an active real estate Broker Associate with David Lyng Real Estate as well as owner of a product and interior design company.
+In March 2014, Dave became Treasurer of Carmel Valley Historical Society.

 Ellsworth Gregory